Appiah/socialinvites.github.io/android_core_ui_old.md

 You can access these fields or change their values by using the following methods:

-- `getInfobipUsername()` - returns the Infobip username,
+- `getInfobipUsername()` - returns the Infobip username
-- `setInfobipUsername(String infobipUsername)` - sets the Infobip username value,
+- `setInfobipUsername(String infobipUsername)` - sets the Infobip username value
-- `getInfobipPassword()` - returns the Infobip password,
+- `getInfobipPassword()` - returns the Infobip password
-- `setInfobipPassword(String infobipPassword)` - sets the Infobip password.
+- `setInfobipPassword(String infobipPassword)` - sets the Infobip password

 ### Owners ###